 b.
 The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

 c.
 Eighty percent of program graduates take the CDR dietitian credentialing exam within 12 months of program completion.

 d.
 Eighty percent of graduates will be members of the Academy of Nutrition and Dietetics.

 Program Goal 2:

-To prepare entry-level graduates with advanced knowledge and skills that contribute to the evidence-based practice of RDNs.
+Graduates will have the advanced knowledge and skills to contribute to the evidence-based practice of RDNs.

 a.
 Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation.